 Contract CFO: When your business needs financial leadership (but not full-time)

-But lately, you've noticed a gap.
+But lately, you have noticed a gap.
 Last month, you decided to hire a senior consultant based on a hunch that you could afford it.
-You raised your rates last year, but you're not sure if you left money on the table or pushed some clients away.
-When a potential investor asked about your unit economics, you weren't confident in your answer.
+You raised your rates last year, but you are not sure if you left money on the table or pushed some clients away.
+When a potential investor asked about your unit economics, you were not confident in your answer.

-You're making decisions about hiring, pricing, and expansion based on gut feel rather than financial models.
+You are making decisions about hiring, pricing, and expansion based on gut feel rather than financial models.
 Cash flow surprises you even when projects look profitable on paper.
-You know you need strategic financial guidance, but a full-time CFO at $250,000 or more doesn't match your budget or your workload.
+You know you need strategic financial guidance, but a full-time CFO at $250,000 or more does not match your budget or your workload.

 This is the gap a contract CFO fills.
 You get executive-level financial leadership on a flexible, part-time basis, without the overhead of a full-time hire.
-For professional service firms with $500K to $8M in revenue, it's often the most intelligent financial decision.
+For professional service firms with $500K to $8M in revenue, it is often the most intelligent financial decision.
+Numetix runs expert-led, AI-powered, human-in-the-loop financial leadership for professional service firms navigating exactly this stage.

 -